 The bear

-Writing published on Friday, December 30, 2022 (5 months, one week, and one day ago)
+Writing published on Friday, December 30, 2022 (one year, 6 months, and 4 weeks ago)

 The bear had verifiable reports of Great Deeds.
 The bear had big muscles, and was physically huge.
 At one point, the bear's territory was massive; entire nations lived under his rule.
 He had untold and unimaginable riches.
 His music, song, and dance were elevated to the highest places.
 His science and industry were potent.